minjo1234/TIL/3.Resource/VPC/Concept.md

 Example) EC2, ELB, RDS, Security Group, Network ACL

-VPC resource have a unique private IP and interface, if resource to be released externally has a public IP
+vpc resources have their own IP and interfaces
+Can be released externally using public IP